hadichahine/aws-lambda-sqs-consumer/reference.md

 <a name="createSQSConsumer"></a>

 ## createSQSConsumer([config]) ⇒ [<code>consumer</code>](#consumer)
-Creates a consumer function that processes messages from an AWS Lambda event, following the provided configuration.
+Creates a consumer function that processes messages from an SQS event source mapping, following the provided configuration.

 **Kind**: global function